 Demonstrating and testing innovative solutions for cleaner and better urban transport and mobility in tourist destinations

-Within the EU, and particularly following the economic crisis, tourism will be the ‘engine for economic growth’.
+Within the EU, and particularly following the economic crisis, tourism is the ‘engine for economic growth’.
 This is especially true for the underperforming Mediterranean economies, where tourism has traditionally been a dominant economic sector.
 The world market of tourists continues to grow and Europe has unique selling points for further tourist growth from within and outside the EU.

 The competitive market for tourism means that cities have to provide the high quality, sustainable environments desired by tourists, while providing local sustainable employment opportunities that overcome the seasonal and sometimes informal nature of tourist economies.

 These cities have been chosen to represent different characteristics but sharing common challenges.
-The solutions will address;
+The solutions will address: